 The second protocol is one that is designed to repetitively activate the current by giving step pulses from -80 to +10 mV.
-This type of protocol if useful when one wants to monitor the effect of a drug over time.
+This type of protocol if useful when you want to monitor the effect of a drug over time.

-To create this protocol, we will modify the existing protocol that we just created.
+To create this protocol, you will modify the existing protocol that you just created.
 Use the Acquire > Edit Protocol menu item to edit the current protocol.
-In the Mode/Rate tab, adjust the Sweeps/run to "6".
-For demonstration purposes we have made the protocol as fast as possible, but for real use you might want to adjust the Sweep Start-to-Start Interval to "10 s" and re-save the protocol.
-In the Waveform > Channel #0 tab, change the First level of Epoch B to "+10 mV" and the Delta level to "0".
+In the Mode/Rate tab, adjust the Sweeps/Run to 6.
+For demonstration purposes the protocol has been made as fast as possible, but for real use you might want to adjust the Sweep Start-to-Start Interval to 10 s and re-save the protocol.
+In the Waveform > Channel #0 tab, change the First level of Epoch B to +10 mV and the Delta level to 0.
 This creates a protocol that steps to +10 mV for 100 ms in every sweep.
 Click the Update Preview button to ensure that you have changed the waveform correctly.
-Save the protocol under a new name, such as "tutor 2.pro" using Acquire > Save Protocol As.
+Save the protocol under a new name, such as "tutor\2.pro" using Acquire > Save Protocol As.

-At this point, you have configured Clampex Software correctly for the hardware that you are using for the experiment, and have defined the two protocols that you need to use in order to perform the experiment.
-Additionally, you have learned about the Membrane Test, which aids in the formation and monitoring of a gigaohm seal.
+At this point, you have configured the Clampex Software correctly for the hardware that you are using for the experiment, and have defined the two protocols that you need to use in order to perform the experiment.
+You have learned about the Membrane test, which aids in the formation and monitoring of a gigaohm seal.

-Before you save any data to disk, define the file names and locations where the data will be saved (and opened from).
-This is done in the File > Set Data File Names dialog box.
-For this example, we will use "tutor" as the filename prefix.
-Select long filenames, disable the date prefix, and type "tutor" in the file name field.
+Before you save any data, define the file names and locations where the data will be saved.
+This is done in the File > Set Data File Names dialog.
+For this example, use "tutor" as the filename prefix.
+Select long filenames, disable the date prefix, and enter "tutor" in the file name field.